Intraoral sinus tracts (Dental fistulous tracts. | Recurring / persistent gum boils.)

 What is a sinus tract?

-In dentistry, the term “sinus tract” is used to refer to the situation where:
+In dentistry, the term “sinus tract” refers to a situation where:

-- Pus from a chronic endodontic infection (meaning a long-standing infection associated with the interior of a tooth) …
+Pus coming from a chronic endodontic infection (a long-standing infection associated with the nerve space inside a tooth) …

-- … has established a drain pathway from a start point located in the area of the tooth’s root …
+… has established a drainage pathway that starts at a point in the area of the infected tooth’s root …

 The anatomy of a sinus tract.